This topic describes how to use the Kafka connector.

 NoteIf you want to deserialize a ConsumerRecord object, you must create a class that implements the KafkaRecordDeserializationSchema interface.

-When you use a Kafka DataStream connector, you must configure the following Kafka properties:
+When using a Kafka DataStream connector, you must configure the following Kafka properties:

 Start offset

-You can use an offset initializer to specify an offset for a Kafka source when the Kafka source starts to read data.
-An offset initializer is an object that is based on the OffsetsInitializer interface.
+You can use an offset initializer to specify an offset for a Kafka source when it starts reading data.
+An offset initializer is an object based on the OffsetsInitializer interface.
 The KafkaSource class provides the following built-in offset initializers.

 Offset initializer